Visiting hours: 10 am – 6 pm

 - Provide verification of a negative SARS-CoV-2 test within 72 hours of entry.
-Either a PCR or Antigen test approved for use under Emergency Use Authorization by the US Food and Drug Administration(FDA)
+Either a PCR or Antigen test performed by a certified laboratory and approved for use under Emergency Use Authorization by the US Food and Drug Administration(FDA)

 Please visit the California Department of Public Health Website to find out details about approved vaccination verification and COVID testing requirements.

-- Single entry per person per day: No entry and exit or re-entry privileges are allowed upon exit
+- Two visitors per day: No entry and exit or re-entry privileges are allowed upon exit

 - Visitors must be 14 years of age or older